 Otherwise, several major shopping areas can be found within a very short drive, in Putnam Valley's neighboring communities.
 The Cortlandt Town Center, located in the bordering hamlet of Cortlandt Manor, provides varied options for shopping and eating, and any shopping needs not met by the Cortlandt Town Center can be satisfied by the nearby Jefferson Valley Mall.

 Within its 43 square miles of woodland and lakes, Putnam Valley offers many options for recreational activities, particularly with regard to nature-related activities.
 The renowned Clarence Fahnestock State Park, encompassing a 5,500-acre area, provides miles of hiking and riding trails, in addition to opportunities for fishing, boating, and cross-country skiing.
 Other parks in the town include the California Hill State Forest, the Agatha A. Durland Scout Reservation, and the Taconic Outdoor Education Center.

 In addition to these recreational activities, the town hosts many events throughout the year.
 These include a concert series during the summer and holiday parties for Putnam Valley children.
 The largest event sponsored by the town is Putnam Valley Town Day, typically held at the end of summer.
 Town Day attracts several thousand people from Putnam Valley and neighboring towns, and includes rides, a petting zoo, craft vendors, food booths, a vintage automobile parade, and a fireworks display.

 Putnam Valley is serviced by the Putnam Valley Central School District, which consists of one elementary school, one middle school, and one high school.

-Additional information about the town of Putnam Valley, including police, fire, and ambulance services, special services, and government operations can be found on the town website.
+Additional information for the town of Putnam Valley, including public safety, government, and resources, can be found on their website.